himanii777/LoRA-Intruder-Dimensions/README.md

 # LoRA vs Full Fine-tuning: An Illusion of Equivalence

-This repository contains our implementation of the paper *"LoRA vs Full Fine-tuning: An Illusion of Equivalence"* (link=https://arxiv.org/abs/2410.21228).
+This repository contains our implementation of the paper *"LoRA vs Full Fine-tuning: An Illusion of Equivalence"* (link=https://arxiv.org/abs/2410.21228), credits goes to the authors.

 ## What We Did
 - **Singular Vector Extraction**: We extracted singular vectors from the query and value weights of both the base model (`W_0`) and the fine-tuned model (`W_tuned`) across all layers, as LoRA specifically modifies these weights.